 Factor your health into your travel plans

-Even though you no longer have a job to get home to, you don’t necessarily have unlimited time and energy to cross every destinations off of your to-visit list.
+Even though you no longer have a job to get home to, you don’t necessarily have unlimited time and energy to cross every destination off of your to-visit list.
 It’s a good idea to take your most physically demanding trips earlier in retirement, when you’ve still got plenty of energy to truly enjoy it.

 You’ll also want to ensure that you secure healthcare that will cover you on your journeys abroad.
 Remember that Original Medicare will not cover you outside of the United States, and that travel insurance companies typically limit the coverage they offer to older people.
 This is another reason to take your international trips sooner rather than later.
 You can learn more about your health care options outside of the United States in the following article.